wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-setup-lobapp-hybrid-cloud-testing.md

 2. Configure the SQL server computer (SQL1).
 3. Configure the LOB server (LOB1).

-If you do not already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/). <!-- deleted by customization If you have an MSDN Subscription, see [Azure benefit for MSDN subscribers](/pricing/member-offers/msdn-benefits-details/). -->
+If you do not already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).  If you have an MSDN Subscription, see [Azure benefit for MSDN subscribers](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/). 

 ## Phase 1: Set up the hybrid cloud environment